Monday, March 22, 2021

 Another lie from "God's ineffable, inerrant word":

-Joshua writes: "43 And the LORD gave unto Israel all the land which he sware to give unto their fathers; and they possessed it, and dwelt therein.
-44 And the LORD gave them rest round about, according to all that he sware unto their fathers: and there stood not a man of all their enemies before them; the LORD delivered all their enemies into their hand.
-45 There failed not ought of any good thing which the LORD had spoken unto the house of Israel; all came to pass [Joshua 21:43- 45]."
-This in spite of Gibeon [Joshua 9 & 10], and all other 'facts of life.'
+Joshua 21:43 - 45 says Joshua said: "43 And the LORD gave unto Israel all the land which he sware to give unto their fathers; and they possessed it, and dwelt therein.
+44 And… rest round about, according to all that he sware unto their fathers….
+45 There failed not ought of any good thing which the LORD had spoken unto the house of Israel; all came to pass."
+This lie is, at best, a transubstantiation of a deception as truth and that likely based on good intent.
+Wishful thinking, in other words.
+The inspiration for this lie is presumably an accounting taken of the territories of the promised land not yet taken by the children of Israel, of all things.

 "1 And an angel of the LORD came up from Gilgal to Bochim, and said, I made you to go up out of Egypt, and have brought you unto the land which I sware unto your fathers; and I said, I will never break my covenant with you.
-2 And ye shall make no league with the inhabitants of this land; ye shall throw down their altars: but ye have not obeyed my voice: why have ye done this?
-3 Wherefore I also said, I will not drive them out from before you; but they shall be as thorns in your sides, and their gods shall be a snare unto you [Judges 2:1- 3]."
+2 And ye shall make no league with the inhabitants of this land; ye shall throw down their altars: but ye have not obeyed my voice….
+3 Wherefore I also said, I will not drive them out from before you [the promise of Exodus 23:28 - 30 breached]; but they shall be as thorns in your sides, and their gods shall be a snare unto you [Judges 2:1- 3].”
+Three verses later, there seems to be a time- stamp on this “Bochim” encounter.

 Inerrant Lie #29